 In 2008, the Board of Directors approved a plan to phase out operations of St. Paul Manor due to declining occupancy and excessive expenses associated with upgrading the facility to current code compliance.
 In 2009, an estate sale was conducted at the site of St. Paul Manor to dispose of furnishings and to provide the community with the opportunity to walk through the building to gain a greater understanding of the building condition that led to the decision to close the facility.

-In 2009, the Board of Directors approved the implementation of “St. Paul At Home,” further expanding home- and community-based services to support individuals wishing to remain in their own home for as long as possible, using the latest in technological advances.
+In 2009, the Board of Directors approved the implementation of “St. Paul At Home,” further expanding home- and community-based services program to support individuals wishing to remain in their own home for as long as possible, using the latest in technological advances.

 In early 2011 the Board of Directors approved the demolition of the historic St. Paul Manor.
 Demolition took place in June of 2011, and the Board commissioned an extensive study of market needs and demographic trends to get a better grasp of unmet needs in the service area in an effort to determine how to proceed with the three-acre Wisconsin Avenue property.